Content

 35%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides a reasonable structure for managing prompt snippets but is undermined by verbosity (explaining concepts Claude already knows) and an incomplete workflow (never showing how to actually reference snippets in config variations, which is the core use case).
-The JSON examples for creation and update are helpful, but the skill would benefit significantly from trimming conceptual explanations and adding the missing referencing step.
+The skill provides a reasonable structure for managing prompt snippets but is undermined by verbosity (explaining concepts Claude already knows), an incomplete workflow (missing the critical step of actually referencing snippets in config variations), and redundant sections.
+The JSON examples for creation and updates are helpful, but the most important action—wiring snippets into configs—is conspicuously absent despite being mentioned in the skill description.

 Suggestions

-Add a concrete example showing how to reference a snippet in a config variation using `update-ai-config-variation`, since this is the stated purpose of the skill but is never demonstrated.
+Add a concrete example showing how to reference a snippet in a config variation using `update-ai-config-variation`, including the exact JSON payload—this is the skill's stated purpose but is never demonstrated.

 | Dimension | Reasoning | Score |